syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to insert picture in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Pictures%20in%20Excel/Add%20Picture).

 ## Positioning and Re-Sizing Pictures

 Pictures can be re-sized, positioned, and formatted using various properties of **IPictureShape** interface.
 Refer to the following code snippet.